The High Cost of the 'Standard' Dynamics 365 Implementation

 | Learning curve | Steep for all users at once | Gradual adoption by team or module |

 Phased implementations allow for iterative learning and measurably reduce the risk of total business disruption.
-A Big Bang approach bets everything on one moment, and in complex ERP deployments, that moment almost never goes perfectly.
+A Big Bang approach bets everything on one moment, and in complex deployments, that moment almost never goes perfectly.

 UAT (User Acceptance Testing) is where many Big Bang projects silently fail.
 Because every module must be ready simultaneously, testing windows get compressed.
 Teams sign off before they've genuinely stress-tested real workflows, and critical gaps surface only after go-live, when the damage is already done.
 A phased rollout gives each wave its own UAT cycle, so problems stay contained rather than cascading across the organization.